miguelgrinberg/greenletio/README.md

 the rules that apply to asynchronous functions with regards to not calling any blocking code.

+### spawn

+The `spawn` function launches a synchronous Python function asynchronously as a greenlet.
+The new greenlet (and any function called from it) can use the `await_` function.

+### green.*

+The modules under `greenletio.green` are drop-in replacements of the Python standard library modules of the same name, implemented using the `async_`, `await_` and `spaen` primitives.

+The goal is to provide replacements for all the blocking functions in the standard library, so that code written as blocking can be used asynchronously.

+Currently implemented modules are `socket`, `ssl`, `threading`, `queue`, and `time`.

+### patch_blocking

+The `patch_blocking` context manager can be used to import code written for the Python standard library with all the blocking functions redirected to their `green.*` replacements.

+### patch_psycopg2

+The `patch_psycopg2` function configures psycopg2 to access Postgres database in non-blocking mode.

 ## Why?

 Porting an application to asyncio is in general very complicated, as it